Rockstar San Diego

 Rockstar San Diego, Inc. (formerly Angel Studios, Inc.) is an American video game developer and a studio of Rockstar Games based in Carlsbad, California.
 The studio is best known for developing the Midnight Club and Red Dead series.

-Colombian entrepreneur Diego Angel founded the company as Angel Studios in January 1984 after studying film in Chicago, where he grew fond of computer animation.
-The studio began with a focus on animation and visual effects for multimedia productions such as advertisements, films, and music videos.
-Notable productions include the film The Lawnmower Man and the music video for Peter Gabriel's song "Kiss That Frog".
+The Colombian entrepreneur Diego Angel founded the company as Angel Studios in January 1984 after studying film in Chicago, where he had grown fond of computer animation.
+The studio began with a focus on animation and visual effects for multimedia productions, such as advertisements, films, and music videos.
+Notable works include the film The Lawnmower Man and the music video for Peter Gabriel's song "Kiss That Frog".
 Angel Studios began working in the video game industry during the 1990s, creating cutscenes for Ed Annunziata's Ecco: The Tides of Time (1994) and Mr. Bones (1996).
-The company developed full games with Nintendo (Major League Baseball Featuring Ken Griffey Jr. and Ken Griffey Jr.'s Slugfest) and Microsoft (Midtown Madness and Midtown Madness 2), and produced a port of Capcom's Resident Evil 2 for the Nintendo 64.
+The company fully developed games with Nintendo (Major League Baseball Featuring Ken Griffey Jr. and Ken Griffey Jr.'s Slugfest and Microsoft (Midtown Madness and Midtown Madness 2, and it produced a port of Capcom's Resident Evil 2 for the Nintendo 64.

 Rockstar Games was impressed with the studio's work on Midtown Madness and offered a long-term partnership in 1999, which resulted in the creation of the Midnight Club and Smuggler's Run series.
-Angel Studios was acquired by Rockstar Games' parent company, Take-Two Interactive, in November 2002 and became Rockstar San Diego.
+The publisher's parent company, Take-Two Interactive, acquired Angel Studios in November 2002 and integrated it with Rockstar Games as Rockstar San Diego.
 Angel left the studio in May 2005 and returned to Colombia.
-Since 2004, Rockstar San Diego has operated an internal game engine team that develops Rockstar Games' proprietary Rockstar Advanced Game Engine, which is used in most of the publisher's titles.
+Since 2004, Rockstar San Diego has operated an internal game engine team that develops Rockstar Games's proprietary Rockstar Advanced Game Engine, which is used in most of the publisher's titles.
 The studio led the development of further Midnight Club games, Red Dead Revolver (2004), Red Dead Redemption (2010), and its expansion pack Undead Nightmare.
-The studio collaborated with other Rockstar Games studios on Max Payne 3 (2012), Grand Theft Auto V (2013), and Red Dead Redemption 2 (2018).
+It collaborated with other Rockstar Games studios on Max Payne 3 (2012), Grand Theft Auto V (2013), and Red Dead Redemption 2 (2018).